neelakansha85/site-setup-wizard/readme.txt

 == Upgrade Notice ==
 = 1.5.5 =
-Added new feature to allow super admins to hide Features page if required.
+Added new charts on Analytics Page.

 = 1.5.4 =
 Fixed a critical issue related to Themes Step.
 Please update now.